 St. Mary's Roman Catholic Church

-Originally constructed in Kessel, WV in 1919, St. Mary’s Roman Catholic Church was deconstructed and relocated to its current site in the early 1970s.
-By 2017, the church congregation found itself in need of additional seating and storage, as well as on-site kitchenette and restroom facilities.
+Originally constructed in Kessel, WV in 1919, St. Mary’s Roman Catholic Church was deconstructed and relocated to Petersburg, WV in the early 1970s.
+By 2017, the church congregation found itself in need of additional space and the Catholic Diocese of Wheeling-Charleston engaged our help.